Stability, corners, and other 2-dimensional shapes: Introduction

 In the last few years, local stability, as developed by Hrushovski and Pillay \cite{HP94}, has found several applications \cite{TW19, CPT20, gC21, MPPW21} to questions on asymptotic behaviour in additive combinatorics.
 Recall that a subset $A$ of a group $G$ is $k$-\emph{stable} if its Cayley graph induces no half-graph of height $k$, that is, there is no sequence $(a_1,b_1,\ldots,a_k,b_k)$ in $G^{2k}$ such that the pair $a_i\inv\cdot b_j$ belongs to $A$ if and only if $i\le j$.

-Although the notion of stability has played and continues to play a crucial role in the development of model theory, from a combinatorial perspective it is exceptionally sensitive: the slightest perturbation of the set has the potential to destroy it (by adding a single instance of a half-graph).
+Although the notion of stability has played and continues to play a crucial role in the development of model theory, from a combinatorial perspective it is exceptionally sensitive: the slightest perturbation of the set (adding a single instance of a half-graph) has the potential to destroy it.
 Motivated by this, we introduce a relaxation of stability which takes such perturbations into account.
-A relation $S$ in two finite sets $X$ and $Y$ is \emph{robustly $k$-stable} if there are few (in the sense of the counting measure associated to $X\times Y$) half-graphs of height $k$ induced by $S$ (see Definition \ref{D:robust}).
-Similar attempts to quantify stability have appeared in recent work of Coregliano and Malliaris \cite[Section 3]{CM22}, as well as in work of Terry and the third author \cite[Section 5]{TW21}.
+Given finite sets $X$ and $Y$, a relation $S\subseteq X\times Y$ is \emph{almost surely $k$-stable} if there are few (in the sense of the counting measure associated to $X\times Y$) half-graphs of height $k$ induced by $S$ (see Definition \ref{D:robust}).
+Similar attempts to quantify stability appeared in earlier work of Terry and the third author \cite[Section 5]{TW21} and Coregliano and Malliaris \cite[Definition 3.5]{CM22}.\footnote{More recently, and subsequent to the present work, this notion also appeared as $\mu$-stability in work of Chernikov and Towsner \cite[Remark 2.18]{CT24}.}

-Our purpose for this work is twofold: on the one hand, we aim to develop the notion of robust stability from a model-theoretic point of view.
-On the other hand, we hope to further cement the relevance of stability to classical questions in arithmetic combinatorics (both in the abelian and the non-commutative case).
-The paper thus focuses on the existence of certain two-dimensional shapes, such as corners, squares, and $L$-shapes, in dense subsets of groups.
+Our purpose for this work is twofold: on the one hand, we aim to develop the notion of almost sure stability from a model-theoretic point of view.\footnote{Almost sure stability is taken further in the recent preprints \cite{aB25, mG25}.} On the other hand, we hope to further cement the relevance of stability to classical questions in arithmetic combinatorics (in both the abelian and the non-commutative case).
+The paper thus focuses on the existence of certain two-dimensional shapes, such as corners and squares, in dense subsets of groups.